ChengHsu/Leetcode/algo_tips.md

 Any comparison sort algorithm requires Ω(n lgn) comparisons in the worst case.
 #### Counting sort
 1. Counting sort assumes that each of the *n* input elements is an integer in the range 0 to k, for some integer k.
-2. Counting sort determines, for each input element *x*, the number of elements less than *x*.
+2. Instead of comparison, Counting sort determines, for each input element *x*, the number of elements less than *x*.
 It uses this info to place element *x* directly into its position in the output array.
+3. Running Time analysis: Θ(n)

 ```
+// A: input array to be sorted
+// B: output array after sorting
+// k: integer k >= each elements in A
+// C: auxiliary array that stores the ranking for each element at last
 COUNTING-SORT(A,B,k):
 let C[0..k] be a new array
 for i = 0 to k: